VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Status Reports/Status Report Fall Week 8.md

 ## 1) Accomplishments this week 7
    - Finished and submitted project proposal
-   - Created and completed a detailed plan for each portion
+   - Created and a detailed plan for each portion
    - Shared code on github for other team members to study/observe

 ## 2) Milestones to be completed next week 8
    - Database work

 ## 3) Issues, problems or concerns 7
-   -
+   - None to report